SylviaOne/Repo-hub/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## "Why do seagulls fly over the ocean?"
+"Because if they flew over the bay, we'd call them bagels."